alecscodes/respaldo/README.md

 1. Navigate to **Apps → Create App**
 2. Enter your app name and storage limit (GB)
+3. (Optional) Set expected backup schedule to receive missed backup alerts - useful when running automated backups via cron
-3. Download the CLI script from **Script → Download**
+4. Download the CLI script from **Script → Download**
-4. Use the script to create backups interactively or via cron
+5. Run the script to create backups (interactively or via cron)

 **Managing backups:**